 What is a developmental disability?

-- Must have its origin in the brain
+- Must have its origin in and directly affect the brain

 - Must be established prior to the age of 22, or in the case of mental retardation the condition must be determined before 18 years of age